syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 # Context Menu Commands in WPF Scheduler (SfScheduler)

-Scheduler provides the built-in `RoutedUICommands` support for handling context menu to add , edit and deleting the appointments in scheduler.
+The WPF Scheduler will have support to define a context menu for appointments, time slots, and month cells.
 There are two types of ContextMenu.

 * CellContextMenu
 * AppointmentContextMenu